Coronavirus and the resulting social distancing regulations lead to a sudden increase in remote work and a heavy reliance on remote work tools.

 Step One: What are the Most Important Webinar Software Features?

-While there are some free webinar platforms available, they don’t have the features required to host a large-scale virtual conference in 2020.
+While there are some free webinar platforms available, they don’t have the features required to host a large-scale virtual conference.
 It’s best to go with a paid virtual event platform that has all the features you need.

 The most important features to look for in webinar software are: